vict0rsch/faenet/README.md

 # FAENet: Frame Averaging Equivariant GNN for Materials modeling

-This repository contains an implementation of the paper *FAENet: Frame Averaging Equivariant GNN for Materials modeling*, accepted at ICML 2023.
+This repository contains an implementation of the paper [*FAENet: Frame Averaging Equivariant GNN for Materials modeling*](https://arxiv.org/pdf/2305.05577.pdf), accepted at ICML 2023.
 More precisely, you will find:

-* `FrameAveraging`: the transform that projects your pytorch-geometric data into the canonical space defined in the paper.
+* `FrameAveraging`: the transform that projects your pytorch-geometric data into a canonical space of all euclidean transformations, as defined in the paper.
-* `FAENet` GNN model for material modeling.
+* `FAENet`: a GNN architecture for material modeling.
-* `model_forward`: a high-level forward function that computes appropriate model predictions for the Frame Averaging method, i.e. handling the different frames and mapping to equivariant predictions.
+* `model_forward`: a high-level forward function that computes appropriate equivariant model predictions for the Frame Averaging method, i.e. handling the different frames and mapping to equivariant predictions.

 Also: https://github.com/vict0rsch/faenet